bp4924/BP-ORM-eCommerce-Back-End/README.md

 - Open a terminal and navigate to the appropriate folder.
 - In the terminal, type npm i to create the node_modules folder.
 - Type npm run restore to execute the schema and seed the database (input your MySql password when prompted).
-- Typs npm start to open the server.
+- Type npm start to open the server.
 - Open Insomnia to test the routes.

 ## Technologies Used